6 Lifestyle Changes that influenced Residential Construction in Costa Rica

 The laundry room used to be part of the maid’s quarters.
 Many Costa Rica families don’t have a live-in housekeeper anymore unless they have small kids.

-The laundry room is now also reduced to barely fitting a stack washer-dryer and a small sink to clean the mop.
+The laundry room is now also reduced to barely fitting a stack washer-dryer and a pila to clean the mop.

 Hire an expert real estate agent to make sure that the house you’re buying has the residential construction quality that suits your lifestyle.
 Contact us and you won’t regret it!